Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 As the main goal during this type of gauntlet is not to destroy the other side but to achieve a specific goal, each side in a gauntlet of contention uses [Morale](#morale) to track their progress towards achieving their goal.

 Gauntlets of contention come in two different varieties depending on the goal you want to achieve.

-{: .important }
-> Maro, after a long and arduous journey, finally confronts the man who murdered his father.
-Only one of them will make it out of here alive, so they enter a gauntlet of destruction.

 ### Mediate